YiannisMakris/angularity_prime/README.md

 The minimization of the chi-squared distribution is obtained by:

-Constructing a 2-D grid (alpha_S, Omega_1) ---> Interpolation of the grid is perfomed using scipy.interpolate.bisplev ---> Minimize interpolated function using mygrad() method from  iinuit.Munuit
+Constructing a 2-D grid (alpha_S, Omega_1) ---> Interpolation of the grid is perfomed using scipy.interpolate.bisplev ---> Minimize interpolated function using mygrad() method from  iminuit.Minuit